9 Top-Rated White Water Rafting & Kayaking Adventures in Washington

 The most common access points and meeting points for commercial trips are in the Bavarian-themed town of Leavenworth.
 Plan some extra time to explore this beautiful mountain village, complete with Alps-inspired architecture and tons of fun events throughout the year.

 6. Green River Gorge

-Despite its proximity to Seattle, the Green River Gorge is one of the best-kept secret stashes of fantastic rapids in the state.
+Despite its proximity to Seattle, the Green River Gorge is one of the state's best-kept stashes of fantastic rapids.
 The ability to run the Green River Gorge depends on the release of the Howard Hansen Dam, which typically only happens in March and April.
-The predominantly Class III & IV rapids, like the notorious Pipeline, Paradise, or Nozzle rapids, also mean less people tackle the Green River Gorge.
+The predominantly Class III & IV rapids, like the notorious Pipeline, Paradise, or Nozzle rapids, also mean fewer people tackle the Green River Gorge.

 But what makes the Green River Gorge so great is what you'll find in that short window of time.
 Most commercial trips span the section of the Green River between the scenic Kanaskat-Palmer and Flaming Geyser State Park.
 This route takes riders down a boulder-strewn river surrounded by high canyon walls.
 Features follow one after another on the river, which tends to keep heartbeats high throughout the run.

 The Green River Gorge might not cater to the first-time white water experience, especially if you're hesitant about staying calm in the water.
 With a few practiced paddle strokes, though, the Green River Gorge offers a great weekend adventure from Seattle.